Our country is sexist and so is our industry: Farah Khan

-Farah Khan on being a woman in a male-dominated industry and making it big on her own terms
+'Happy New Year' director Farah Khan talks about being a woman in a male-dominated industry, making it big on her own terms, entering the Rs 100-crore club and more in a candid chat

 Farah Khan is a success story alright.
 Coming from a humble background, where she had to struggle to keep her and her family from starving, today she is the first woman director to have entered the Rs 100-crore club within the first five days of her film’s release.
 Excerpts from an interview: